joshnwalters/joshnwalters.github.io/essays/questions.md

 ````
 >The last number seems to change on each run which is not what I expect.

 This is an example of a great question.
-His question is clear and concise, with neatly formatted code, and highlighted in-line code.
+His question is clear and concise, with neatly formatted code.
 He gives a description of methods he has attempted, so the people that may potentially help him don't waste their time attempting them, or better yet, can provide him feedback on how those implementations may work.
 He even gives an example of the results he is receiving, so people can compare their implementations with his.
 Overall, A+ question.

 The saying "There are no stupid questions" still holds true, but there are effective and ineffective questions.
 Hopefully after viewing these examples, you can ask questions that will get you better answers, and sooner.
 So, don't be afraid to post the questions you may have, just take the time to make sure you're conveying it in an effective manner.